corispade/MechaCar_Statistical_Analysis/README.md

 * Size - measured in length, width, height and weight

 #### Null Hypothesis:
-The cost of the vehicle is not affected by city and highway fuel efficiency or size.
+The cost of the vehicle is not affected by city and highway fuel efficiency and size.

 #### Alternative Hypothesis:
 The cost of the vehicle is affected by city and highway fuel efficiency and size.

 #### Statistical test to test our hypothesis:
 We would use a multiple linear regression to test the correlation between cost and fuel efficiency and size.
 We can see which factors, if any, have the largest effect on the cost.
-If a large car has great city and highway fuel efficiency and size, is it priced appropriately with the competitiors.
+We will compare the P-value against our significance level to ensure our results are statistically significant.
+Based on the r-squared results we can determine if we can use this data to accurately predict future cost based on our valued features.
+Based on our findings, we can run a similar test on our competitors and compare the results.

 #### Data needed to run the statistical test:
 In order to properly run our test, we need data from our entire population of cars.
 It would also be helpful to receive or find data from our competitors to run an accurate competitive analysis.
-The data we are testing is the cost of the cars, the fuel efficiency for both city and highway for each car, as well as the car size in lenght, width, height and weight.
+The data we are testing is the cost of the cars, the fuel efficiency for both city and highway for each car, as well as the car size in length, width, height and weight of each car.